 Lift them back up again.

-With your exhale goes all the tension.
+Exhale with your exhale goes all the tension Good.

 Clasp your hands or actually grab your left wrist and pull over to that right hip.